Chargebacks

 Respond to chargebacks

-If you possess evidence that the transaction is legitimate or the transaction amount is substantial, you have the option to defend yourself against disputes.
+If you have evidence confirming the legitimacy of a transaction or if the transaction amount is significant, you may choose to defend against disputes.

 • The total quantity of pages within one case is no more than 19 pages.

-Compelling evidence *Please provide as much information as possible about the user below the text (screenshots of the agreements, customer's documents, proofs of using the product)
+Compelling evidence: *Provide as much information as possible about the customer, including screenshots of agreements, customer documents, and proofs of product use.

 • Customer's IP address and their device's geographical location at the time of purchase